 - Add the lime juice and stir to combine.
 Depending on how sweet the fruit is, you can adjust the amount of lime juice.
 Taste and season with salt as needed.

 There are so many ways to enjoy this salsa, so I definitely recommend making a double batch!

 - Grab a bag of tortilla chips - Snack time doesn't get any better than chips and salsa - sweet and salty!

 - Chicken, shrimp, or fish tacos - a delicious way to add a fresh twist to taco night.

-- Fruit salad - serve by itself as fruit salad - with a little spicy kick.
-So refreshing on these hot summer days.
+- Fruit salad - Serve this salsa by itself as fruit salad - with a little spicy kick.
+So refreshing especially on hot summer days.